 If you want to have an alcove design, then this Kohler cast iron tub would be ideal.
 It has a lower capacity than some other options, here but most people would still be able to have a good soak.
 The cast iron alcove tub is fairly easy to install and has a wide edge, which makes storing your toiletries very easy.
 The level of quality is impressive, and that is shown by the limited lifetime warranty that comes with it.

-What makes it special?
-There are two color options here which give you a little bit of flexibility to match your style.
+What we liked: There are two color options here which give you a little bit of flexibility to match your style.
 It’s brilliantly built, and you won’t have any worries about it breaking it, with installation also being fairly simple.

-What cons did we find?
-The enamel used over the cast iron isn’t the strongest, and it can chip if you’re not careful.
+What could be better: The enamel used over the cast iron isn’t the strongest, and it can chip if you’re not careful.
 Added to that, it is on the smaller side, which may be an issue for taller users.

 More features: center drain location, white porcelain enamel, available in various exterior finishes

 This cast iron bathtub takes on a much different look compared to many of its rivals with the colored sides.
 There are a few different color options for your cast iron soaking tub, and they all look fantastic.
 On top of that, this cast iron bathtub is a heavy-duty model that can give you a long soak but without taking up too much room.
 It’s ideal for those who want to relax in a cast iron pedestal tub.